makerdao/mips/MIP64/MIP64.md

 #### Smart Contracts

-* Loss of user funds staked (principal) by freezing or theft
+- Loss of user funds staked (principal) by freezing or theft
-* Loss of governance funds
+- Loss of governance funds
-* Theft of unclaimed yield
+- Theft of unclaimed yield
-* Freezing of unclaimed yield
+- Freezing of unclaimed yield
-* Temporary freezing of funds for at least 5 blocks
+- Temporary freezing of funds for at least 5 blocks
-* Unable to call smart contract
+- Unable to call smart contract
-* Smart contract gas drainage
+- Smart contract gas drainage
-* Smart contract fails to deliver promised returns
+- Smart contract fails to deliver promised returns
-* Vote manipulation
+- Vote manipulation
-* Incorrect on-chain polling actions (e.g., user votes yes but it’s registered as no)
+- Incorrect on-chain polling actions (e.g., user votes `yes` but it’s registered as `no`)

 #### Websites and Applications

-* Leak of sensitive user data
+- Leak of sensitive user data
-* Deletion of user data
+- Deletion of user data
-* Redirected funds
+- Redirected funds
-* Direct theft of funds
+- Direct theft of funds
-* Site takedown
+- Site takedown
-* Accessing sensitive pages without authorization
+- Accessing sensitive pages without authorization
-* Injection of text
+- Injection of text
-* Users spoofing other users
+- Users spoofing other users
-* Gaining shell access on server
+- Gaining shell access on server
-* Vote or voting result manipulation, including display
+- Vote or voting result manipulation, including display
-* Blocking access to users when they should have access
+- Blocking access to users when they should have access

 ### Rewards

-The default rewards based on the type of asset impacted will be as follows.
+The default rewards based on the type of asset impacted will be as follows:

 #### Smart Contract